polakowo/datadocs/docs/big-data/database-design.md

 #### Cons

-- Only few NoSQL databases that offer some form of ACID transactions.
+- Only a few NoSQL databases offer some form of ACID transactions.
+    - MongoDB, DynamoDB
-- Limited support for relations
+- Limited support for relations:
-- Limited support for JOINS as this will result in a full table scan.
+    - JOINS would be inefficient as this will result in a full table scan.
 - Limited support for aggregations and analytics.
+- You will have to perform extra processing on the data for query efficiency.
 - Queries need to be known in advance (e.g. to specify partition keys)